thecodejuicer/katacoda-scenarios/introToProgrammingPart2/step3.md

 ## Primitive Data Types Continued
 Enough integrals.
 What about real numbers?
 Like, the ones with decimal points?
 For this we move on to floating-point numbers.

+This step doesn't have any guided examples (sorry).
+Just try things out.

 ### Floating-Point Types
 `float` is a 32-bit data type.
 The range is a bit different from the integral types.
 The reason why is _way_ outside the scope of this lesson.
 The magnitude of a float is approximately between 1.4&times;10<sup>-45</sup> to 3.4&times;10<sup>38</sup> (whether positive or negative);